openaustralia/yinyo/README.md

 - Supports many different use cases through a simple, yet flexible API that can operate synchronously or asynchronously.
 - Made specifically for developers of scraper systems be it open source or commercial.
 No chance of vendor lock-in because it's open source, Apache licensed.

+## Who is this README for?

+This README is focused on getting developers of the core system up and running.
+It does not yet include a guide for people who are just interested in being users of the API.

 ## Development: Guide to getting up and running quickly

 ### Main dependencies